yifei-liu-stat/pass/README.md

 To perform inference on this example:

 1. Run `make data_words_importance` to download data/checkpoints and prepare some artifacts.
-    - Datasets, sentiment word list (along with their appearance frequency in the data), sentiment-masked embeddings will be saved in `./words_importance/data/`.
+    - Datasets, sentiment word lists (along with their appearance frequency in the data), and sentiment-masked embeddings will be saved in `./words_importance/data/`.
     - Checkpoints will all be saved to `./words_importance/ckpt/`.
 2. Run  `make inf_words_importance` to perform inference.
     - The inference results (test statistic, p-value) will be printed out.